dominikandreas/hms-mqtt-publisher/ha-hoymiles-wifi-addon/README.md

 # Home Assistant Add-on

 This tool can directly run inside Home Assistant OS as an addon.
 To get started, add the URL of this repository to the add-on store in Home Assistant and install the add-on.
-Alternatively, you can also run it stand-alone on any machine that supports rust or docker (see section below).

 ## Configuration